 Table 3.
-Summary of IFQ fishery management measures for gear switching vessels in 2023 (based on Council recommendations in June 2022).
+Summary of IFQ fishery management measures for gear switching vessels in 2023.

 Category Management Measure Catch controls Individual Bycatch Quota (IBQ) for Pacific halibut north of 40° 10' N. lat. and IFQ quota pounds are debited from IFQ vessel accounts based on any catch that is landed or discarded.
 "Survival credits" are provided for Pacific halibut, lingcod, and sablefish discards.
 Vessels are prohibited from participating in the IFQ fishery if the vessel exceeded any quota allocation for the prior year.
 The vessel must purchase QPs to fill the deficit from the previous year in order to fish the following year.
 Landing limits Cumulative bi-monthly landing limits (hereinafter "trip limits") for non-IFQ species and Pacific whiting outside of the primary season dates apply to each vessel.
 Once a vessel reaches a limit, the species or species complex can no longer be retained and sold.
 Accumulation limits The maximum number of quota share (QS) and quota pounds (QPs) an entity may control in the shorebased IFQ fishery and the maximum amount of QP in a vessel account (used and unused) are limited by accumulation limits (defined in regulation at 50 §CFR 660.111).
 These limits vary according to the stock or stock complex.
 Adaptive Management Program (AMP) pass throughs Ten percent of the non-whiting QS is to be reserved for the AMP and each year the QP issued for that QS is available for use in the AMP.
 AMP-related criteria for AMP-QP distribution has not been developed, it is issued (i.e., passed through) to permit owners in proportion to their non-whiting QS.
 Carryover provision Allows a limited amount of surplus QP or IBQ pounds in a vessel account to be carried over from one year to the next or allows a deficit in a vessel account in one year to be covered with QP or IBQ pounds from a subsequent year, up to a carryover limit.
 The eligible percentages used for the carryover provision may be modified during the biennial specifications and management measures process or based on a Council inseason recommendation, pending NMFS approval.
-Species eligible for potential issuance of surplus carryover include those where the acceptable biological catch is larger than the annual catch limit (ACL) and issuance of surplus carryover can occur up to the level where ACL = acceptable biological catch.
+Species eligible for potential issuance of surplus carryover include those where the acceptable biological catch (ABC) is larger than the annual catch limit (ACL) and issuance of surplus carryover can occur up to the level where ACL = ABC.
 Monitoring and reporting 100 percent of trips in the shorebased IFQ fishery are monitored at sea by either WCGOP observers or on-board electronic monitoring, landings are tracked by electronic fish tickets and verified by catch monitors.
 Logbooks must be submitted that show estimated catch and discards for each haul and trip.
 RCAs Vessels harvesting IFQ stocks must abide by applicable RCA closures, which are specified by gear type.
-"Gear switching" vessels in the Shorebased IFQ fishery using non-trawl gear to catch IFQ QP are subject to the non-trawl RCA.
-Other Groundfish Conservation Areas (GCAs) Other GCAs exist to protect overfished species and habitat, including Essential Fish Habitat Conservation Areas (EFHCAs), a deep-water (>700 fathom) bottom trawl closure area, bottom contact closure areas, cowcod conservation areas (CCAs), and yelloweye rockfish conservation areas (YRCAs),
+"Gear switching" vessels in the Shorebased IFQ fishery using non-trawl gear to catch IFQ QP are subject to the NT_RCA.
+Other GCAs Other GCAs exist to protect overfished species and habitat, including EFHCAs, a deepwater (>700 fathom) bottom trawl closure area, bottom contact closure areas, CCAs, and YRCAs.